 While the Fund's investments are expected to consist of predominantly structured credit and securitized debt instruments, some of our investments are subject to greater credit risk than others.
 Credit risk is the risk that an issuer of, or obligor under, a Credit Investment, may be unable or unwilling to make dividend, interest and principal payments when due and the related risk that the value of a Credit Investment may decline because of concerns about the issuer's or obligor's ability or willingness to make such payments.
 This risk may be especially heightened for certain of our Credit Investments which may be rated below investment grade, as well as Credit Investments that may be of credit quality comparable to securities rated below investment grade by a rating agency.
-Such below investment grade securities are commonly referred to as "junk" or "high yield" securities.
-Such securities or Credit Investments of comparable credit quality, while generally offering the potential for higher yields than investment grade securities with similar maturities, involve greater risks, including the possibility of dividend or interest deferral, default or bankruptcy, and are regarded as predominantly speculative with respect to the issuer's capacity to pay dividends or interest and repay principal.
-In addition, these securities and Credit Investments of comparable credit quality are generally more susceptible to decline in market value due to adverse economic and business developments and are often unsecured and subordinated to other creditors of the issuer.
-The market values for below investment grade securities or Credit Investments of comparable credit quality tend to be very volatile, and these instruments are generally less liquid than investment grade securities.
+Such below investment grade securities with similar maturities, involve greater risks, including the possibility of dividend or interest deferral, default or bankruptcy, and are regarded as predominantly speculative with respect to the issuer's capacity to pay dividends or interest and repay principal.
+In addition, these securities and Credit Investments of comparable credit quality are regarded as predominantly speculative with respect to the issuer.
+The market values for below investment grade securities or Credit Investments and evenopment and are offen unsecured and subordinated to other creditors of the issuer.
+The market values for below investment grade securities or Credit Investments are generally less liquid than investment grade securities.